 While there are several body characteristics that give us clues as to how old a deer is, they can often be misleading and inaccurate.
 Aging deer from the treestand is difficult, and takes years of experience to become effective.
 And even then, it's impossible to be 100-percent with your estimations.
 The only true way to determine a whitetail deer's age is by analyzing their teeth.

 Unfortunately, this method is only going to work post-harvest.
 However, it has grown in popularity over recent years to send a whitetail's teeth off to a lab so they can determine their age.
 By doing this, you can actually learn a great deal about the property you are hunting, as well as how certain deer move based on age, both of which will ultimately make you a better hunter.

-Thanks to the Michigan Department of Natural Resources, we've got a pretty helpful guide.
-Though it's specified for Michigan deer, we’re betting the same principles can apply to any region’s deer, and you'll at least end up with a close estimate.
+Thanks to the wildlife biologists at the Michigan Department of Natural Resources, we've got a pretty helpful guide for aging through teeth.
+Even though it's specific to Michigan deer, if you apply the same principles to another region, you'll end up with about the same estimate.

 Fawn, 0.5 years